vguleaev/Angular-Material-Grid/README.md

     Between = 3
 }
 ```
 To add custom filters you should create new component and implement *AbstractGridFilter* interface.
-This component will be created dinamicly chrout componentFactory and a reference to grid component will be passed to property *filterService: FilterService*.
+This component will be created dynamically through componentFactory and a reference to grid component will be passed to property *filterService: FilterService*.

 You can implement any logic to add or remove filters to state and also call fetch by demand. <br/>
 **Dont forget to add this component into entryComponents array in your module!**